MichelJuillard/dynare-michel/windows/README.txt

 Dynare requires Matlab version 6.5 or above.
 With older versions of Matlab, it may fail or give unexpected results.

-To use Dynare, you just have to add the matlab/ subdirectory of your Dynare installation to Matlab's path.
+To use Dynare, you just have to add the 'matlab' subdirectory of your Dynare installation to Matlab's path.
 You have two options for doing that:

-* Use the addpath command, by typing something like:
+* Use the addpath command, by typing the following (assuming that you have installed Dynare at the standard location, and replacing '4.x.y' by correct version number):

-    addpath DYNARE_INSTALLATION_DIRECTORY/matlab
+    addpath c:\dynare\4.x.y\matlab

   Matlab will not remember this setting next time you run it, and you will have to do it again.

-* Select the "Set Path" entry in the "File" menu, then click on "Add Folder...", and select the matlab/ subdirectory of your Dynare installation.
+* Select the "Set Path" entry in the "File" menu, then click on "Add Folder...", and select the 'matlab' subdirectory of your Dynare installation.
 Note that you SHOULD NOT use "Add with Subfolders...".
 Apply the settings by clicking on "Save".
 Note that Matlab will remember this setting next time you run it.

-You can test your installation by typing "dynare" at the Matlab prompt.
+You can test your installation by typing 'dynare' at the Matlab prompt.
 This should give you an error message complaining that you did not specify a MOD file.